Foxes (singer)

-Louisa Rose Allen (born 29 April 1989), known professionally as Foxes, is an English singer, songwriter, and model.
-Foxes' debut album, Glorious, was released in 2014, and features the UK top 20 singles "Youth", "Let Go for Tonight" and "Holding onto Heaven".
-Her vocals were featured on Zedd's 2012 single "Clarity", which peaked at number eight on the Billboard Hot 100 and won a Grammy Award for Best Dance Recording.
+Louisa Rose Allen (born 29 April 1989), known professionally as Foxes, is an English pop singer.
+After her debut single "Youth" was noticed by German DJ Zedd in 2012, she was featured on the song "Clarity", which peaked at number eight on the Billboard Hot 100 and won a Grammy Award for Best Dance Recording.
+She has since released three albums: Glorious (2014), All I Need (2016), The Kick (2022) as well as two EPs: Warrior (2012) and Friends in the Corner (2021).
+She has achieved commercial success with the singles "Youth", "Let Go for Tonight", "Holding onto Heaven", "Body Talk", and "Amazing".

-Foxes' second album, All I Need, was released on 5 February 2016.
-The album includes the top 25 single "Body Talk", as well as "Amazing".
-After a four-year hiatus from music, Foxes announced her return, releasing the single "Love Not Loving You" in May 2020.
-The single was included on her second EP, Friends in the Corner, released on 1 April 2021 through PIAS.
-Her third studio album, The Kick, was released on 11 February 2022.

 Early life and education

 Allen was born in Southampton, Hampshire and grew up in the city's Swaythling and St Denys areas.
 She attended St Denys Primary School, Cantell School, and Eastleigh College.
 She began to write music when she was 14 years old and was a finalist in a local talent competition in 2009.
 At 18 years old she considered training as a beauty therapist, however her sister persuaded her to move to London to pursue her singing ambitions.
 She attended the Institute of Contemporary Music Performance but dropped out, preferring to write and perform music than study it.